Multipartite Entanglement in Stabilizer Tensor Networks: Third moment of stabilizer states

-\begin{proof}[Proof of~\cref{thm:commutant}] The dimension of the commutant of $\Cliff(n,p)^{\ot 3}$ is known as the \emph{third frame potential} of the Clifford group, denoted $\Phi_3$.
+The dimension of the commutant of $\Cliff(n,p)^{\ot 3}$ is known as the \emph{third frame potential} of the Clifford group, denoted $\Phi_3$ in~\cite{zhu2015multiqubit}.
 It can be evaluated by counting the orbits of the diagonal action of the symplectic group on \emph{two} copies of the phase space.
 The result is that $\Phi_3 = 2p + 2$ for $n\geq2$~\cite[eq.~(9)]{zhu2015multiqubit}.
-But \cref{cor:commutant,lem:indep} show that the subspaces in \cref{eq:concrete elements} give rise to $2p+2$ linearly independent elements in the commutant.
-This concludes the proof. \end{proof}
+Thus in order to establish \cref{thm:commutant} it suffices to exhibit $2p+2$ linearly independent operators in the commutant of $\Cliff(n,p)^{\ot 3}$.